 12 gallons of Solvent-Based Satin Finish Acrylic Sealer

 There, that wasn’t so hard was it.
 Now we just have to wait a little while and we can remove our forms.
 Depending on weather conditions this usually takes about 45 minutes to an hour.
 I remove my forms while the concrete is still relatively wet to allow me to dress the edges.
 Whether you want the rough rounded rustic look like I did or a sharper cleaner edge remember; Sharp concerns on concrete chip very easily and they usually chip very deep.
 So you must either round them, brush them or strike them before they harden.
 To determine if the forms can be removed, using my finger, I lightly press on the surface.
 If it leaves a small impression and is not wet, I begin removing forms.
 Remember the concrete is still wet and easily damaged.
 As described earlier there are numerous ways to dress the edge of concrete and regardless of the appearance you chose it must be dressed to prevent chipping.
 I wanted the natural rustic look so I brushed mine.

 Stepping Stone Walkway

-Ok, now you can go for a walk on your new pathway!
+Now you can go for a walk on your new colored concrete pavers pathway!